 NOTE: For the questions in this section, you must only use INNER JOIN when performing a join between two tables.
 Other types of joins may result in incorrect results.

 - a.
 [9 points] Create tables and import data. - i.
-[2 points] Create two tables (via two separate methods) named movies and movie_cast with columns having the indicated data types:
+[2 points] Create two tables (via two separate methods, part_ai_1 and part_ai_2, respectively in Q2_SQL.py) named movies and movie cast with columns having the indicated data types: